LiorLazar/LiorLazar/README.md

 # 💫 About Me
-My Name is Lior.
-I am a SecDevOps Engineer Student.
+A DevSecOps Engineer Student.
 <br>A very motivated and results-driven Student.

 ---